mtsanovv/ShootThis-Backend/README.md

 ## Instructions

+Before you begin, you need to have a MySQL/MariaDB server running (as well as a web server to access the actual game).
+For testing purposes, if you cannot setup a MySQL/MariaDB server and/or a web server, use [XAMPP](https://www.apachefriends.org/download.html).
+We have used it to test the game on our personal Windows PCs, for the playtests we used an Ubuntu server and installed manually mysql-server and nginx.

 *Assuming you have* ```npm``` *and Node.js installed:*
 1. Install redis-server if you don't have it.
 2. Run ```npm install socket.io mysql2 socket.io-redis bcryptjs intersects lodash optimized-quicksort chalk```